Actress Katherine Helmond of TV's 'Soap,' 'Who's the Boss?' dies at 89

 Helmond was born on July 5, 1929, in Galveston, Texas, and attended the fundamentalist Christian Bob Jones University.
 She later became a Buddhist.

-Helmond took a variety of roles on stage and TV, but her career took off after being nominated in 1973 for a Tony Award for her performance in Eugene O’Neill’s “The Great God Brown.”
+Helmond took a variety of roles on stage and TV but her career took off after being nominated in 1973 for a Tony Award for her performance in Eugene O’Neill’s “The Great God Brown.”

-She was married twice and is survived by her husband, David Christian.
-She had no children.
+She is survived by her second husband, David Christian.

-Reporting and writing by Will Dunham; Additional reporting by Gina Cherelus; Editing by Bill Trottand Leslie Adler
+Reporting and writing by Will Dunham; Additional reporting by Gina Cherelus in New York and Dan Whitcomb in Los Angeles; Editing by Bill Trott and Leslie Adler